Getting Started

 Getting Help

 If you are interested in using ARC’s resources for your current or future projects, or if you would just like to learn more about our computing systems and services, please request a consultation or drop by our office hours.
-You do not need to have any prior experience with high-performance computing — our team can assist you in determining the right system for your project.
+You do not need to have any prior experience with research computing — our team can assist you in determining the right system for your project.